Are you wondering where to buy Pompeii tickets? Are you asking yourself “do I need to buy Pompeii tickets in advance?”

 The best time to visit Pompeii in terms of season is between November and March.
 This is the off-season which means there’ll be fewer crowds and you won’t face line-ups or delays getting into the site.
 The weather is also cooler in the off-season.

-If you don’t mind crowds and hot weather, the summer is also a great time to visit as days and opening hours are longer and you will have more time to explore.
+If you don’t mind crowds and hot weather, the summer is a great time to visit as days and opening hours are longer and you will have more time to explore.

 Other than that, the best time to visit Pompeii is early in the morning when the site first opens.
 There are fewer crowds at this time and arriving early allows you to take your time around the various landmarks.

-How do I get to Pompeii from Naples?
+How to get to Pompeii from Naples

 Pompeii is about 16 miles (26 kilometers) from Naples and regardless of how you travel there, the average travel time is about 40 minutes.

-There are several ways to get to Pompeii from the city of Naples.
-The best way of getting there is by train.
-The Circumvesuviana train departs from Napoli Central Station and you will get off at Pompei Scavi, which is close to the Porta Marina gates.
+The best way of getting to Pompeii from Naples is by train.
+The Circumvesuviana train departs from Napoli Central Station and you will get off at Pompei Scavi, which is close to the Porta Marina gate.

 Other Useful Information